ruby-hyperloop/ruby-hyperloop.io/index.md

       <h3>An Application</h3>
       <p>
         Using params and state, we can put together a small Todo application.
-        This example uses two states to track the current list of items and the text that the user has entered.
+        This example uses two state variables to track the current list of items and the text that the user has entered.
       </p>
       <div id="todoExample"></div>